osxmidi/LinVst/README.md

 6: Install Waves Central

-7: For Waves V10 plugins,  Descend into the path by double clicking on (C:) and then double click on Program Files (x86) (or Program Files if Plug-Ins V10 can't be found) and then double click on Waves and then just highlight Plug-Ins V10 with a single click (don't descend into it)
+7: A dialog box will popup (asking for a path) the first time a Waves V10 plugin is run, descend into the path by double clicking on (C:) and then double click on Program Files (x86) (or Program Files if Plug-Ins V10 can't be found) and then double click on Waves and then just highlight Plug-Ins V10 with a single click (don't descend into it)